xapple/forest_puller/NOTES.md

 * The area comparison graph has a different country order: fix.

+* Add information the comparison report header

+* Remove 'net estimated' from the converted to tons graphs legend.

 # TODO

+* Type up meeting notes

 * Can we integrate the R factor and biomass expansion factor?

-* Remove 'net estimated' from the converted to tons graphs legend.

 * The area of France includes over-sees territories.
 Can we fix this?

-* Find research projects which would be potential users of forest_puller data
+* Find research projects which would be potential users of forest_puller data.

 * Write up introduction and methods.